EazyReal/CompetitveProgramming/basefile/resume.md

 ## Programming Languages and Tools

-* fluent in C++ and Python
+* Fluent in C++ and Python
-* familiar with git, PyTorch, AllenNLP, LaTex
+* Familiar with git, PyTorch, AllenNLP, LaTex
-* dependency injection coding style
+* Dependency injection coding style

 ---